Pray4Lovee/pezkuwi-sdk/bridges/docs/high-level-overview.md

 The message relays are watching their lanes and when, at some block `B`, they see new messages/confirmations to be delivered, they are asking on-demand relays to relay this block `B`.
 On-demand relays does that and then message relay may perform its job.
-If on-demand relay is a parachain finality relay, it also runs its own on-demand GRANDPA relay, which is used to relay required relay chain headers.
+If on-demand relay is a teyrchain finality relay, it also runs its own on-demand GRANDPA relay, which is used to relay required relay chain headers.

 More: [Complex Relay Sequence Diagram](./complex-relay.html),